 The 42 inch Aura Gravity Vent is 42 inches in diameter and has a 12 inch tall collar.
 The model number is AV-42-C12 and has 1,384 inches of Net Free Area (NFA).
 All 42 inch gravity ventilators come with a standard 52″ x 52″ square flange.

 Exhaust vents with a collar height of 12 inches are for low slope or flat roof ventilation.
 However, if installed less than 4 feet from the peak, this roof vent can go on a 0/12 to 3/12 pitch roof in all climate zones.
 See the installation guides for help installing.

-42 inch diameter roof vents are commercial size, therefore, should be in commercial settings.
+42 inch diameter roof vents are industrial size, therefore, should be in industrial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.